fbpx

 I’m hiring a studio intern!

 The Design Emporium is my tiny little design studio here in Atlanta.
-Your internship with the Emporium is hopefully different from any other you’ll encounter in school – you work directly with me and my pup out of our home office in West End, collaborating on internal projects and real client work.
+Your internship with the Emporium is hopefully different from any other you’ll encounter in school – you work directly with me and my pups out of our home office in West End, collaborating on internal projects and real client work.
 We’ll go out to lunch, I’ll play music, and feed you nearly unlimited coffee or seltzer.
 This is an opportunity for one-on-one mentorship, building useful skills like presenting to clients, and practicing your design chops.

 FAQ: